|

 Black Warrior (schooner)

-passage of Union ships from Pamlico into Albemarle Sound.
+that had faced on Croatan Sound, so they would no longer be able to prevent passage of Union ships from Pamlico into Albemarle Sound.
 Flag Officer Goldsborough therefore ordered his gunboats to pursue the Mosquito Fleet and destroy it.
 Although none

 of his vessels had been seriously injured in the bombardment of the preceding day, some were damaged enough that he decided

 not to include them in his order.
 Fourteen ships remained, however, and they carried a total of 37 guns.
-Goldsborough himself

-If Captain Lynch had known
+If Captain Lynch had known that the Federal

-that the Federal fleet faced a shortage of ammunition, very much like his own, he perhaps would have altered his tactics,
+fleet faced a shortage of ammunition, very much like his own, he perhaps would

-although the outcome would likely have been the same.
-As it was, Cdr.
-Rowan ordered the captains in his fleet to conserve
+have altered his tactics, although the outcome would likely have been the same.
+Nevertheless, Cdr.
+Rowan ordered the captains

-their ammunition.
-They were told to use ramming and boarding, “so far as was possible, to disable or capture the enemy
+in his fleet to conserve their ammunition.
+They were also instructed to use ramming and boarding, “so far as was possible,

-ships.”
-On 9 February, Rowan's gunboats passed the now-silent guns of Croatan Sound and crossed Albemarle
+to disable or capture the enemy ships.”
+On February 9, Rowan's gunboats passed the now-silent guns of Croatan Sound

 Sound.
 Darkness fell as they approached Elizabeth